ComplexArts/micropython-numpy/README.md

 # micropython-numpy

 `micropython-numpy` is a numpy-like array manipulation library for micropython.

 The module is written in C and aims to provide as much compatibility as possible with select core numpy functionality.

 This beginnings of this project were heavily inspired by the [ulab project](https://github.com/v923z/micropython-ulab).
-In its current version however, virtually all functionality have been redesigned from the ground up to handle multidimensional arrays and array views.
+In its current version however, virtually all functionality has been redesigned from the ground up to handle multidimensional arrays and array views.

 Documentation is very lacking at the moment but a user familiar with numpy should be able to infer the syntax from the current numpy documentation.

+## Compatibility

 One major difference is that `shape` and `ndim` and `size` are not properties but methods.
 The reason for that is discussed here